 If you have a FileMaker server that you want to ensure high availability, Amazon’s AWS Route 53 service has some functionality that you’ll want to know about.
 For this post, I’m going to show how you can set up monitoring and alarms for the XML interface on FileMaker Server.

 Positioned somewhat incongruously* in Route 53, AWS’ DNS service, are Health Checks.
-This service allows you to, among other things, hit a URL and check the returned result.
+Besides providing a domain’s DNS, this service allows you to hit a URL at regular intervals and check the returned result.
 Although mainly for servers hosted using AWS, you could use this for any server with external connectivity.
 There is a small fee associated with using this service, unlike some of the the AWS CloudWatch features.
-Pricing ranges from $0.50 / month for AWS hosted non-SSL without latency data, to $2 / month for SSL + latency.
-You can also check for open TCP ports, but I won’t be covering that here.
+Pricing ranges from $0.50 / month for AWS hosted non-SSL without latency data, to $2 / month for SSL + latency + non-AWS.

 You’ll notice though that I used a particular path however.
 This is one of the few queries that will work without first authenticating to the server, which we have no way of doing with this interface.
 Also, the Domain Name based checks don’t make sense for this usage, so you’ll need to use the IP address based check.
 You can supply a hostname, but it is merely a parameter, and has no bearing on what server is checked.